exploresahil/code-docs/markdowns/Search and Sort Functionality.md

 <br>
 ##Prerequisites
 <br>
-- Basic knowledge of React and JSX.
+- React: Basic knowledge of React and JSX.
+- TypeScript: This hook is written in TypeScript, so your project should be set up to support TypeScript.
-- Familiarity with React hooks (useState and useEffect).
+- React hooks knowledge: Familiarity with React hooks (useState and useEffect).
 - A dataset to work with, such as an array of objects.
 <br>